MikeHughesKent/PyHoloscope/docs/source/autofocus.rst

     focusDepth = pyh.find_focus(hologram, wavelength, pixelSize, depthRange, method, roi = focusRoi )

-The entire hologram will still be refocused, but only the focus metric will only be applied to the ROI, so there is no speed-up from doing this.
+The entire hologram will still be refocused, but only the focus metric will be applied to the ROI, so there is no speed-up from doing this.

 A speed-up can be obtained by refocusing only the ROI plus a small margin around it.
 This is activated by specifying the margin in pixels::